AIAdopt

 2 August 2028: the high-risk AI requirements start to apply to AI built into regulated products (Annex I, for example medical devices).

-What does change around 2 August 2026
+What did change around 2 August 2026

 New ban on 2 December 2026: the Omnibus adds to the prohibited practices (Article 5) a ban on AI for non-consensual intimate imagery ("nudification") and on AI that can generate child sexual abuse material.

 There is a lot of confusion about the fines, so to be clear: the highest fine ceiling, up to 35 million euros or 7% of worldwide annual turnover, applies only to the prohibited AI practices of Article 5.
 For most other obligations, the ceiling is 15 million euros or 3%.
 Article 4 has no specific EU-level fine ceiling of its own in Article 99.
 Member states may still attach national enforcement measures to infringements, and a lack of AI literacy can weigh negatively when another AI Act infringement is assessed.
 For SMEs and startups, moreover, the lower of the two amounts always applies, not the higher.
+Our free EU AI Act Compliance Checklist takes you through what "demonstrable" means in practice.

 What this means if you do not use high-risk AI

 A common misconception: "We do nothing with high-risk AI, so the AI Act is not relevant to us."
 Incorrect.
 Even if your organisation only uses minimal-risk or limited-risk AI (Copilot, ChatGPT, translation tools, summarising assistants), Article 4 and, where applicable, Article 50 apply.
 A supervisory authority can ask: show how you support the AI literacy of your people.
 That obligation is already there and does not disappear with the Omnibus.
+We calculated separately what training delivers beyond the law.
+If you already use AI but get too little out of it, Effective AI at Work was made for that.

 In concrete terms: if a supervisory authority comes knocking and asks about your approach, you must be able to show who followed which training, when, at what level, and with what assessed result.
 An internal lunch session or a circulated PDF is weak evidence.
 A demonstrable, structured path with certification that links the learning outcomes to the relevant articles of the regulation is not.